VeryGoodOpenSource/dart_frog/docs/docs/advanced/daemon.md

 # 🧰 Daemon

-Dart frog daemon is a standing process that, during its lifetime, will be used by first and third-party tools to manage, build, and diagnose Dart Frog projects.
+Dart Frog daemon is a standing process that, during its lifetime, will be used by first and third-party tools to manage, build, and diagnose Dart Frog projects.

 By design, the daemon is able to manage multiple projects simultaneously; it can also run multiple